chrisrbmn/workstationbuilder/README.md

 - Curl not installing into custom path
 - lockhunter not installing into custom path
+- openssl not installing into custom path
 - ~~nodejs not installing into custom path~~
-- python3 not installing into custom path
+- ~~python3 not installing into custom path~~
 - terraform not installing into custom path
 - wget not installing into custom path
 - Auto Reboot does work.
 Manually rebooting is a workaround.
 Script will pick up where it left off.